Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Relying on liquid calories.
 Whole or blended with fiber tends to satisfy more than sugary drinks.

 Ignoring salt and heat.
-On sweaty days, dehydration can masquerade as hunger—use the electrolyte guidance linked above.
+On sweaty days, dehydration can masquerade as hunger.
+Solid electrolyte basics are covered in our guide on best electrolytes for hydration and digestion.

 Do I need supplements to raise GLP-1?